-Apart from a scientific semester programme CWI organizes mini-symposia, masterclasses, lectures with renowned speakers (like the Abel prize winners from 2022), hackathons and data challenges.
+Apart from a scientific semester programme CWI organizes mini-symposia, masterclasses, lectures with renowned speakers, hackathons and data challenges.
 Additionally, we organize and host other regular scientific meetings like reading groups, seminars, collaboration sessions and open-problem sessions.
 The format is flexible to meet the preferences of the participants.

 Events 2025